berge-is-bome/d2wc/README.md

 ## Project status

-`d2wc` is preparing for its first public release.
+`d2wc` is ready for its first public beta release.

-The current release focus is Qubes OS with XFCE, a GTK configurator, guarded writes to the managed config, and clear installation documentation.

 ## License